Not to say I haven’t done the same if a book is particularly boring or if I’m so tired I’m falling asleep standing up, but…

 I saw this one floating around for awhile.
 What’s you take on it?

-Are you the type to read only a few chapters at a time or if it’s utterly impossible for you to stop after a single chapter once you get started?
+Are you the type to read only a few chapters at a time or is it utterly impossible for you to stop after a single chapter once you get started?

 Personally, I think you’re a winner for simply picking up the book and starting to read.
 Be it a page or a chapter or the whole thing in one sitting, you’re a winner JUST FOR GETTING STARTED.
 There are far too many who don’t even get that far.
 Consider yourself AWESOME. ❤